dkopi/clipcap-evolved/blogpost.md

 | FLAN-T5 (Decoder)-base     | 163     | 108.81       | 20.24                | 1.127  <span style="color:green"> **(0.69%)** </span> | 102.29 <span style="color:red"> **(-6.52)** </span> | 19.43 <span style="color:red"> **(-0.81)** </span> | 0.295  <span style="color:green"> **(0.18%)** </span> | 101.12 <span style="color:red"> **(-7.68)** </span> | 19.2 <span style="color:red"> **(-1.04)** </span> |
 | FLAN-T5 (Decoder)-small    | 58.5    | 103.60       | 19.64                 | 0.507  <span style="color:green"> **(0.87%)** </span> | 98.69 <span style="color:red"> **(-4.91)** </span> | 18.94 <span style="color:red"> **(-0.7)** </span> | 0.115  <span style="color:green"> **(0.2%)** </span>| 95.09 <span style="color:red"> **(-8.5)** </span> | 18.73 <span style="color:red"> **(-0.9)** </span> |

-We can observe from the obtained results that the models when trained with LoRA, shows a significant  deacrease in trainable parameters (~99.5% reduction on an average), while achieving a comparable but lower scores on both CIDEr and SPICE metrics
+We can observe from the obtained results that the models when trained with LoRA, shows a significant  deacrease in trainable parameters (~99.5% reduction on an average), while achieving a comparable but lower scores on both CIDEr and SPICE metrics.

-We
 ### T5 Weights

 We conducted a performance comparison on selected FLAN-T5 architectures with different weights: FLAN-T5 and original T5.
 To assess this comparison, we have selected the best performing model on the COCO dataset, which is the finetuned FLAN-T5 Decoder only with unpooled representations, and its version with the frozen LM.